daimonie/airflow-dbt-training/presentation/day_three.md

 SELECT {{ normalize_type('type') }} AS cleaned_type
 ```

-Run the model and inspect results.
+Run the model and inspect the results.

 ---